Coaching

 3. 1 in 4 respondents indicated their business suffered a loss in profitability

-Remember, the best mechanism for performance improvement is effective coaching.
-And effective coaching requires a formula consisting of defined and communicated Procedural Infrastructure + interpersonal leadership skills
+Remember, the best mechanism for performance improvement in your contact center is effective coaching.
+And effective coaching requires a formula consisting of defined and communicated Procedural Infrastructure + interpersonal leadership skills.
+Coaching software can be a valuable resource for developing these essential skills.

 There's good news for contact-center leaders.
 Once they understand the issues that hamper coaching effectiveness, new digital tools can help address them by improving the availability, targeting, and delivering of coaching inputs.